komalsrathi/marislab-webportal/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 1. lock gene and symbol fields (cannot test on OSX)
-2. add description for each project
+2. add description for each project.
-3. for a plot, get raw data from which the plot came
+3. for a plot, get raw data from which the plot came.
-4. add functionality for b/w plots
+4. add functionality for b/w plots using dropdown.
 5. add datatype on Y axis to show whether it is FPKM/TPM/log.
 6. look through plots to optimize viewing.
 7. user traffic record
-8. statistics on how many datasets/samples we have.
+8. statistics on how many datasets/samples we have. (bubbleplot)
 9. check if bottom filter is visible or not.